 Comics Sales to Comics Shops

-Graphs tabulating comic books and graphic novels bought by comics shops in North America from 1996-present
+Graphs tabulating comic books and graphic novels bought by comics shops in North America from 2003-present

-Diamond Comic Distributors, the sales agent for most North American comics publishers serving the comics shop "direct market," reports monthly market shares for its sales of comic books, trade paperbacks, and magazines Using those ratios and publisher information detailing the exact amounts Diamond sold, Comichron projects below the overall sales for each month since January 2003:
+Diamond Comic Distributors, the sales agent for most North American comics publishers serving the comics shop "direct market," reports monthly market shares for its sales of comic books, trade paperbacks, and magazines Using those ratios and publisher information detailing the exact amounts Diamond sold, Comichron projects below the overall sales for each month since the start of 2003:

 Estimated Overall Sales of Comic Books, Trade Paperbacks, and Magazines from Diamond Comic Distributors to Comics Shops in North America